8 Ways to Improve Your Brain Health

 Disbelief is the first stage of grief.
 It would morph into a roller coaster of bargaining, anger, grief, depression, acceptance, resistance and learning over the next fourteen years.

 3. Digestion matters – Digestion is the chemical and mechanical breakdown of food.
 Proper digestion releases nutrients for absorption through the lining of into the bloodstream and carried wherever needed.
-If digestion doesn’t function properly, nutrients are not adequately delivered to the brain and rest of your body.
+If digestion doesn’t function properly, nutrients are not adequately absorbed and delivered to the brain and rest of your body.

 4. Gut health mattersGut is the gastrointestinal system (GI) made up by the esophagus, stomach, small and large intestine.
 Gut health is directly linked to brain health.
 People suffering from Parkinson’s have different patterns of gut dysfunction than healthy people.
 Gut dysbiosis (dysfunction) plays a pivotal role in the development and progression of Parkinson’s disease, and is also linked to depression and anxiety.